jw2249a/2017-bayes-audit/2017-code/README.md

-# Documentation for multi.py (Bayeian audit support program)
+# Documentation for multi.py (Bayesian audit support program)

 ``multi.py`` is Python3 software (or suite of programs) to support the post-election auditing of elections with multiple contests and